Chinchilla Community Benefits Trust

 So far, we’ve invested more than $800,000 through the trust to social infrastructure and community service projects in the region.

-Applications opened for Round 9 of the Chinchilla Community Benefits Trust on 27 November 2014.
+Applications opened for Round 9 of the Chinchilla Community Benefits Trust closed on 27 February 2015.

-CS Energy and the Western Downs Regional Council are calling for applications for funding from not-for-profit organisations for projects that will have a positive impact on the local community.
+CS Energy and the Western Downs Regional Council called for applications for funding from not-for-profit organisations for projects that will have a positive impact on the local community.
 Approximately $50,000 in funding is available for projects that are related to one or more of the following key focus areas:

 - Community infrastructure (facilities and services)